Skip to content

 Why Is Detection Engineering Important?

 Security analysts are tasked with sifting through data and alerts using security tools like EDR, XDR, and SIEM to find malicious activity.
 False positives and false negatives are big problems for security teams.
 Too many false positives waste the time of the analysts, and false negatives let bad actors slip in undetected.
-The goal of any detection system is to reduce both and increase actionable insights for the security team to triage, remediate, and prevent in the future.
+The goal of any detection system is to reduce false positives and negatives, ensuring actionable insights for the security operations center (SOC) to triage, remediate, and prevent future incidents.
 Security analysts need to spend less time correlating signals, and more time fine-tuning their detections to gain high-fidelity alerts.

 The point of detection engineering is to cover the edge cases that are not covered by your vendor’s built-in detection logic or in commercial and open-source threat intelligence feeds.
 Those rules and signatures are applicable to any environment.
 With DE, you want to find and fill in the detection gaps that are unique to your environment.